Last Updated on April 20, 2022 by Grow with Bovees

-Liquid Houseplant Fertilizer
+Liquid Fertilizer for Houseplants

 Liquids are the most common, cost-effective fertilizers, and simply need to be diluted with a little or a lot of water depending on your plant’s healthy growth needs.

-But on the downside, liquid fertilizers need to be used more frequently than their granular counterparts, but, on a brighter note, offer a reduced risk of fertilizer burn.
+But on the downside, many liquid fertilizers need to be used more frequently than their granular counterparts, but, on a brighter note, offer a reduced risk of fertilizer burn.